 Curiously, FUTEF has built its own API that it has invited others to use.
-14 Why, for instance, would anyone use FUTEF's API to access Wikipedia when Wikipedia provides its own?
-Well, once FUTEF fulfills its plans to offer content other than Wikipedia, I can see a good reason for trying the FUTEF API.
+Why, for instance, would anyone use FUTEF's API to access the Wikipedia when the Wikipedia provides its own?
+Once FUTEF fulfills its plans to offer content other than Wikipedia, I can see a good reason for trying out the FUTEF API.
 At this point, I'd say FUTEF is useful primarily as a demonstration of how you can repackage Wikipedia.

-Other places to look in terms of integration with Wikipedia is in authoring tools akin to blogging clients and in bots that have been written to support the editing of Wikipedia.
-You can find a list of such editors here:
+Other places to look in terms of integration with the Wikipedia is in authoring tools, akin to blogging clients and in bots that have been written to support the editing of the Wikipedia.
+A list of such editors can be found at:

-http://en.wikipedia.org/wiki/Wikipedia:Text editor support
+http://en.wikipedia.org/wiki/Wikipedia:Text\editor\support

-And you can find a discussion of Wikipedia bots here:
+while a discussion of Wikipedia bots is at: